 The Key is to Think like a Servant

 Developing a servant mindset does take time.
 I’m still developing this mindset and I want to for the rest of my life.
 I’ll be writing more on this later, but in short, you become what you think about.
-The more we think of others first, the more we will invest in the lives in others.
+The more we think of others first, the more we will invest in the lives of others.
 Always remember, you are serving the Lord Christ.